neel-gupta-9898/neel-gupta-9898/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning javascript
 - 🌱 I know html and css
-- 💞️ I’m looking to collaborate on ...
+- 📫 Can reach me by [My Mail](guptaneelhome@gmail.com)
-- 📫 How to reach me [My Mail](guptaneelhome@gmail.com)
+- Social Profiles iN GitHub Profile

 <!---
 neelgupta123/neelgupta123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.